 - Language and communication: Talking, but also other forms of understanding and communicating.

 - Problem-solving: Commonly referred to as cognitive development, but this is how children think.

 - Movement and physical development: Fine and gross motor skills.

-For help navigating childhood development, use this list of milestones by age.View infographic
+For help navigating child development, use this list of developmental milestones by age.View infographic

 Related Shine365 articles

 How to choose a pediatrician for your child